h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_24_explanation.md

 ### Theoretical Foundations
 - **Feature Space Geometry**: Each kernel induces a different feature space with different geometric properties.
 The "margin" in one feature space is not comparable to the "margin" in another.
 - **Scale Invariance**: Margin values are not scale-invariant.
 The same decision boundary produces different margin values depending on data scaling.
+- **Margin Normalization**: We need to normalize the margin for it to be meaningful.
+A simple scaling of the feature vectors would lead to a larger margin, but such scaling does not change the decision boundary and cannot directly inform us about generalization.
 - **Kernel Trick Interpretation**: The kernel trick allows us to work in high-dimensional feature spaces without explicitly computing the feature mappings, but this makes margin interpretation complex.

 ### Practical Applications